Dry Eye Conditions

 Several tests for Dry Eye are used by your doctor.
 The meniscus of tears, lid wiper action and distribution along with objective tests below provide information.
 Not all tests are always performed and are done where appropriate depending on a) Symptoms and b) clinical findings.

-For information on treating Dry EYE – please go to our Dry Eye Treatment page
+For information on treatments – please go to our Dry Eye Treatment page

 Centre for Sight doctors are all fellowship trained in Cornea and the Anterior Segment.
 In the course of their usual practice, they are often asked to see patients for second opinions and to manage dry eye.
 You can be confident that you will be evaluated by doctors with expertise in this area at the time of your consultation.